Which honey to choose for yourself? Nutritional values of different types of honey

 2.4 Linden honey

 Linden honey, with its characteristic linden aroma and light yellowish color, is known for its refreshing and slightly mentholated taste.
 Among the nutrients, flavonoids and essential oils that bees collect from linden flowers stand out.
 This type of honey is considered a useful support for colds, coughs and other respiratory problems, as it soothes the throat and strengthens the immune system.
+If you want to enrich your home pharmacy with a wonderful natural preparation, choose our linden honey .

 2.5 Chestnut honey